 First, drag-and-drop a new Table field from the Template Fields panel into the Builder area.

-Next, give your table a name and add the desired number of rows and columns in the Properties panel.
-In this example, we have 4 rows and 6 columns.
+Next, give your table a name and add the desired number of Max Rows and columns in the Properties panel.
+In this example, we have 4 Max Rows and 6 columns.